hgiven/subday/README.md

-I'm just trying to figure this out. git
+I'm just trying to figure this out.